 The School of Social Work's Entrepreneurship Committee was awarded the SAGE/CSWE Innovation in Teaching Award for their work in promoting and advancing social entrepreneurship education and opportunities for Wayne State social work students.
 Established in 2017, the Entrepreneurship Committee distinguished itself within social work higher education by creating meaningful opportunities for social work students to explore the emerging field of social entrepreneurship through coursework, campus-based interdisciplinary collaborations, academic advising, and access to Greater Detroit professionals.
 Tamarie Willis (Academic Advisor), Dominique Golden (MSW Candidate), and Marijo Upshaw (Adjunct Faculty) accepted the award on the behalf of the committee at the CSWE Annual Program Meeting in Orlando, Florida on November 9-11, 2018.
 They were also able to present a model for adding social entrepreneurship curriculum and field placement opportunities to social work programs.
 Read More

-For more information about the Social Entrepreneurship Committee at the School of Social Work at Wayne State University, contact co-chair Shantalea Johns at email@example.com or at (313) 577-4463.
+For more information about the Social Entrepreneurship Committee at the School of Social Work at Wayne State University, contact chair Marijo Upshaw at (313) 676-2885 or email@example.com.